-New 401(k) options for employers launched in early 2021.
-Here’s how busy HR managers and executives can get an edge by understanding their value.
+An innovative option for defined contribution retirement benefits launched in 2021.
+Here’s how busy HR and finance leaders can get an edge by understanding their value.

-For the past several years, pooled employer plans, or PEPs, have been gaining momentum from global trends.
-These next-generation, defined contribution retirement plans allow employers to band together instead of going it alone.
-Doing this means less work, less risk, and lower costs for employers.
-Employees, too, are reaping the benefits; since they may pay less in fees leading to more assets in retirement and can receive better support leading to improved participant behaviors, which sets them up for better retirement outcomes.
+For several years, pooled employer plans (PEPs) have been gaining momentum globally.
+As the name implies, these next-generation defined contribution retirement plans allow employers to combine their retirement plans with other businesses.
+This means less administrative work, less risk and lower costs for employers.
+Employees, too, may benefit since the lower fees can lead to more assets in their retirement plans.
+Employees can also receive better support – leading to improved participant behaviors and better retirement outcomes.

-Now, thanks to new U.S. legislation, American employers are able to join PEPs.
-These new cost-saving retirement options could not have arrived at a better time as the pandemic and resulting economic crisis have caused some employers to focus on essential work activities and have hindered workers’ financial wellbeing.
-Nearly 3 in 10 Americans decreased or stopped saving for retirement during the pandemic, according to a recent survey – on top of Aon research that had already found only one in three U.S. workers will save enough to retire comfortably by age 67.
+Thanks to 2019 legislation, American employers (regardless of location or industry) can join PEPs.
+These cost-saving retirement options arrived at a fortunate time for plan participants, as the effects of the pandemic continue to hinder workers’ financial wellbeing.
+According to a recent survey, nearly three in 10 Americans decreased or stopped saving for retirement during the pandemic.1 Even before that, research showed that only one in three U.S. workers would have enough saved to retire comfortably by age 67.2

-With this backdrop, PEPs have the potential to shake up the retirement landscape the way 401(k)s did when they arrived on the scene in 1978.
-Already more than 100 PEPs have registered with the Department of Labor.
-And while it’s early days for American PEPs, looking to the past may provide a clue for how they could grow going forward.
-When large companies like Pepsi, JC Penney, and Johnson & Johnson adopted 401(k)s in the early 1980s, the floodgates opened.
+With this backdrop, PEPs have the potential to have the same kind of impact on retirement savings that 401(k) plans did when they were created in 1978.
+While it’s early days for American PEPs, the past may serve as a guide to their potential growth.
+Driven by large companies, the growth of 401(k)s in the early 1980s exploded, and they soon became the dominant type of retirement plan.
 Similarly, Aon predicts more than half of U.S. employers will be using PEPs by 2030.

-With traditional 401(k)s, benefits managers have to function as the quarterback between record keepers, auditors, legal compliance teams, investment teams, and many others.
-With PEPs, the process is much simpler.
+With a traditional 401(k), benefits managers have to coordinate record keepers, auditors, legal compliance teams, investment teams and employees.
+The process is simpler in a PEP.

-After specifying the plan design and contribution levels, which can happen in a few weeks aided by a conversion team, the HR professional’s job is simply to monitor the plan.
-The Pooled Plan Provider of a PEP serves as the fiduciary to support the administrative, investment, compliance, consulting, and legal requirements of running the plan.
+After a brief transition with a conversion team, specifying the plan design and contribution levels, the HR professional’s job is simply to monitor the plan.
+The pooled plan provider of a PEP supports the administrative, investment, compliance, consulting and legal requirements of running the plan.

-Some PEPs like Aon’s also provide pre-built communications, financial wellbeing support, and training materials such as videos and emails, so HR professionals have tools to bring employees up to speed quickly.
-These advantages can be obtained without having to sacrifice the current plan design either.
+Some PEPs also provide support and training materials like pre-built communications, financial wellbeing support tools, videos and email templates, so HR professionals can quickly bring employees up to speed.
+All of these advantages can be enjoyed without sacrificing the current plan design.
 By potentially decreasing the work to manage these retirement plans, HR employees are freed up to focus more on their organization’s mission-critical activities.

 Less Risk for Employers

-One of the biggest advantages of a PEP is being able to transfer the fiduciary responsibility and liability for investments and administration to a third party.
-That’s become all the more important in recent years as the risk of litigation with existing defined contribution plans has soared.
-In 2020 alone, there was a four-fold increase in excessive-fee lawsuits compared to three years ago, and in the last decade, more than $1 billion in settlements has been paid.
+One of the biggest advantages of a PEP is the ability to transfer much of the fiduciary responsibility and liability to the plan provider.
+That’s become more important in recent years as the risk of defined contribution plan litigation has soared.
+From 2018-2020 there was a four-fold increase in excessive-fee lawsuits, and in the last decade, more than $1 billion in settlements have been paid.3

-The risk is anticipated to drop dramatically with PEPs because the Pooled Plan Providers take on fiduciary responsibility and liability.
-PEPs offered by large companies like Aon also draw on their experience with retirement solutions and mitigating risk for organizations all the way from Fortune 500 companies to smaller and regional organizations.
-A PEP can be right for any sized organization that is looking to transfer and reduce risk.
+The risk can drop dramatically with PEPs because the pooled plan provider takes on much of the fiduciary responsibility and liability.
+PEPs offered by large companies like Aon also draw on their experience with retirement solutions and mitigating risk for organizations of all sizes.
+A PEP can be right for any sized organization looking to reduce its risk.

 Lower Costs, More Services

-Aon, for example, leverages its existing expertise in retirement and investment solutions and brought in partners like Voya Financial, the fourth leading record keeper in the U.S., to collaborate on innovative solutions expected by the largest of employers.
-Then by allowing small and mid-size companies the ability to join the plan, it provides tools and scale they couldn’t access before.
-The Aon PEP also works particularly well for specific situations like M&A, with a “pre-built” solution providing the flexibility to handle multiple situations and employers.
+For example, a PEP like Aon’s can leverage its existing expertise in retirement and investment solutions.
+Partners like Voya Financial, the sixth-largest record keeper in the U.S.,5 can be brought in to collaborate on innovative solutions offered by the largest of employers.
+Small and mid-size companies can then join a plan with the kinds of tools they couldn’t access on their own.
+A PEP like Aon’s also works particularly well for specific situations like mergers and acquisitions, providing a “pre-built” solution with the flexibility to handle multiple situations and employers.

-Another benefit of scale is that PEPs can offer tools that smaller sponsors could not offer on their own, such as services to help participants manage their student loans or coordinate their retirement plans with health savings accounts.
+Another benefit of scale is that PEPs can offer tools that smaller sponsors could not provide on their own, like services to help participants manage their student loans or coordinate their retirement plans with health savings accounts.

 PEPs will significantly impact the retirement landscape, and employers and employees can reap the benefits.
 Learn more to find out if a PEP is the right approach for your organization.